apache/fury-site/docs/guide/java/json-support.md

 inherited from another annotated base.
 Null is plain JSON null unless codec precedence selects a custom complete-value codec for the declared base, replacing the annotation.
 Readers accept only the configured shape, so changing inclusion is a wire-format change.
-At GraalVM native-image runtime, use class literals instead of `className`.
+At GraalVM native-image runtime, annotate the base with `JsonType` and use class literals instead of `className`.
+Listed class-literal subtypes are registered automatically.

 ## Custom codecs